The best thing in the world is meeting readers. And young writers too.

 My talks and workshops are for students from Year 6 to Year 13.
-What is it like to be a codebreaker?
-How do you create vivid characters?
-Or sparkling dialogue?
+How do you start a story?
+Or create vivid characters?
+What makes sparkling dialogue?
 What kind of research do you need to do?
 I also talk a lot about my own experiences – from the hard work it took to get published, to life inside an author’s writing shed.

 If you’d like more details, you can download a leaflet that tells you all (I hope) you need to know: School visit brochure.

 Also, one of my goals is to help girls grow in confidence.
 In Winning Like a Girl, I give a talk to Years 8-12 that includes life hacks for coping with difficult situations while remaining true to yourself.
 This is a talk that is very important to me.
 There is nothing like the emotion of seeing 200 girls standing up together and shouting their power word.